 In places where it is difficult to maintain a constant temperature and humidity, such as a church, a climate control system would be a good solution.
 After being installed on your piano, a climate control system will regulate the temperature and humidity of your piano for you.

 Place the piano away from heating ducts, hot air registers and radiators.
 These items generally dry out the air around them, and can not only affect your tuning stability, but can also cause cracks in your piano’s soundboard.
 If possible, place your piano against an inside wall and away from any windows to avoid drafts.
 If this is not possible, place your piano about 6 inches away from the outside wall to provide enough insulating air space.
 Try to keep the piano out of direct sunlight.
 Direct sunlight can damage the finish of the piano.
 Avoid putting your piano in a damp space, such as a damp basement, as this will lead to rusting parts.

 Also, be aware of how other items in the room will affect your piano’s sound.
-Items such as carpets and draperies tend to absorb sound, while wooden items ten to amplify it or make it sound more “live”.
+Items such as carpets and draperies tend to absorb sound, while wooden items ten to amplify it or make it sound more “live”, and you can find these carpets and rugs from stores as NW Rugs online.
 If you feel that the piano you have is either too loud or too muted, try adjusting the items that accompany the piano in the room.

 Cleaning and Polishing Your Piano

 Polishing the Piano It is generally not recommended to use furniture polish on pianos.
 The best way to clean a piano is to use a soft cloth which has been slightly dampened and wrung out.
 A micro fibre cloth is useful for cleaning dust off high-gloss finish pianos.
 Micro fibre cloths can usually be found in the same section as home car wash accessories in your local hardware store.